 Frequently Asked Questions (FAQ)

-- What is a mouse and how does it work?
+What is a mouse, and how does it work?

-- What are the different types of mice available?
+What types of mice are available?

-- Can a mouse be used with any computer?
+Can a mouse work with any computer?

-- How do I clean and maintain my mouse?
+How do I clean my mouse?